stefanthoss/air-quality-bridge/README.md

 ## Development

-Launch the app locally in development mode:
+Launch the app locally in development mode and access it at <http://localhost:5000>:

 ```shell
 export INFLUXDB_V2_URL="https://localhost:8086"